 For the members of the Management and Supervisory boards, the company has taken out D&O (directors & officers) insurance cover with an appropriate deductible pursuant to Section 93 (2) Clause 3 of the German Stock Corporation Act (AktG) (Management Board).
 No deductible was arranged for Supervisory Board members.

 Shareholders and AGM

-The second public Ordinary AGM of BRAIN AG was held on 8 March 2018 in Zwingenberg.
+The third public Ordinary AGM of BRAIN AG was held on 7 March 2019 in Zwingenberg.
 The invitation for the AGM was published in good time in the German Federal Gazette (Bundesanzeiger) pursuant to statutory regulations, including the agenda with the proposed resolutions of the management and of the Supervisory Board as well as the terms for participating in the AGM and the exercising of voting rights, among other matters.
 All reports and documents required by law were available on the website of BRAIN AG from the date when the AGM was convened.
 Directly following the AGM, BRAIN AG published the attendance and voting results on its website.
-Seven out of eight items on the agenda were submitted to the vote at the AGM.
-All proposed resolutions were accepted with significant majorities given an attendance of the share capital of BRAIN AG of 74.89 %.
-At the second AGM, the attendance of shareholders exceeded the already high attendance at the first AGM of BRAIN AG.
+Five out of six items on the agenda were submitted to the vote at the AGM.
+All proposed resolutions were accepted with significant majorities given an attendance of the share capital of BRAIN AG of 77.81 %.
+At the third AGM, the attendance of shareholders exceeded the already high attendance at the first two AGMs of BRAIN AG.

 Notifiable securities transactions